scrapy-plugins/scrapy-zyte-api/docs/reference/fingerprint-params.rst

     :http:`request:product`, and :http:`request:customAttributes`).

-    Same for :http:`request:networkCapture`, although it is not a proper output parameters (it needs to be combined with another browser rendering parameter to work).
+    Same for :http:`request:networkCapture`, although it is not a proper output parameter (it needs to be combined with another browser rendering parameter to work).

 -   Rendering option parameters (:http:`request:actions`,
     :http:`request:device`, :http:`request:javascript`,